 Wetlands, the Van Born corridor, and dense residential neighborhoods create a unique pest profile in southeastern Romulus.
 We target the specific pests that thrive in this mixed environment.

 Romulus Southeast is defined by its proximity to Wayne County's natural drainage corridors and the Van Born Road industrial zone.
-The landscape shifts quickly in this part of the city β from established residential blocks with 60-year-old ranch homes to open land dotted with retention ponds that attract mosquitoes, frogs, and the snakes that follow them.
+The landscape shifts quickly in this part of the city β from established residential blocks with 60-year-old ranch homes to open land dotted with retention ponds that increase mosquito, ant, spider, and mouse pressure.

 The Eureka Road and Van Born intersection area at the southeastern edge draws significant commercial traffic, including food distribution and logistics operations.
 These businesses create persistent pest pressure that spills into nearby neighborhoods via stormwater drains and landscaping.